 Areas of ExpertiseFederal Tax and Budget Policy Corporate Tax

 Before joining Sen. Sanders’ staff, Steve had previously worked for ITEP and its c(4) partner Citizens for Tax Justice for more than eight years.
-During this time, he built expertise is analyzing tax policies and their effect on federal revenue as well as on people across the income spectrum.
-Notably, he wrote reports on proposals to extend the George W. Bush tax cuts, as well as proposals to eliminate tax breaks for for investors and corporations as a way of financing health care reform and other initiatives.
+During this time, he built expertise in analyzing tax policies and their effect on federal revenue as well as on people across the income spectrum.
+Notably, he wrote reports on proposals to extend the George W. Bush tax cuts, as well as proposals to eliminate tax breaks for investors and corporations as a way of financing health care reform and other initiatives.

 Recent Publications and Posts view more

 Two Senate hearings last week focused on how the richest Americans are avoiding and evading taxes in ways that ordinary…

 In identifying companies that avoid taxes, ITEP presented evidence that our federal corporate income tax was not working the way most Americans think it should work.
 The public and lawmakers paid attention, including President Biden who then made the case that this demonstrated the need for reform.
 As a result, Congress enacted the corporate minimum tax, to make the tax system a bit closer to what most Americans want it to be.
 If you look closely at this, you might just see an example of democracy working.

 For decades, multinational corporations—especially those based in the U.S.—have funneled billions of dollars in profits to tax havens, earning even…

 Call it the battle of the tax cuts.
 Western Pennsylvania’s lawmakers are on opposite sides as the U.S. House debates…